 Standards of Practice describe to the public those practices considered essential to the provision of high-quality care.
 Those same Standards, in conjunction with entry-to-practice competency statements, are used by educators to design education programs and practice assessments.
 Regulated members use the Standards of Practice for self-monitoring processes and to facilitate continued learning initiatives.

 View a copy of the 2014 Standards of Practice.

-Bill 21: An Act to Protect Patients amends the Health Professions Act (HPA) speaks specifically to sexual abuse and sexual misconduct by regulated health professionals and introduces a number of new requirements for regulatory health colleges and its members including establishing this new Standard of Practice.
-For more information on Bill 21, please access the Alberta Government website here: https://www.alberta.ca/protecting-patients-against-sexual-abuse.aspx.
+Bill 21: An Act to Protect Patients amends the Health Professions Act (HPA) and speaks specifically to sexual abuse and sexual misconduct by regulated health professionals and introduces a number of new requirements for regulatory health colleges and its members.
+For more information on Bill 21, please consult the Alberta Government website.

 This new Standard Areacomes into full force as of April 1, 2019.